rxvt/shaneanderson.id.au/content/django-layout-and-setup-2025.md

 ### 3. Add Apps Directory to Python Path

-Finally, add the `apps` directory to your Python path so Django can find your applications:
+Finally, also in your `settings` module add the `apps` directory to your Python path so Django can find your applications:

 ```python
 # Add apps directory to Python path